 "There is no such thing as a free lunch.
 When someone comes in with a solution to your money problems you must check out that person and that deal.

 "Sporting bodies are not doing that well.
 Sport has to operate with far more international business principles.
-They have to realise they are big businesses and will be targeted.
+They have to realize they are big businesses and will be targeted.
 As they are targeted they need to put defensive mechanisms in place."

 What those mechanisms should be is far from clear.
 Eaton has consistently stuck to his view that it should be a joint effort between sporting and legislative bodies, although even that can only go so far.